-After a passionate campaign to save Kingfisher Ward/SCBU by local residents, friends and family of current and former patients, MPs Richard Drax and Oliver Letwin and the Daily Echo, the five Royal Colleges were invited to review the situation.
+Richard has backed a passionate campaign to save Dorset County Hospital's Kingfisher Ward/SCBU by local residents, friends and family of current and former patients and the Daily Echo.

-They visited Dorset County Hospital Poole Hospital, Bournemouth and Christchurch Hospital, Yeovil District Hopsital and met key staff from Southampton General Hospital.
+The Royal Colleges visited Dorset County Hospital, Poole Hospital, Bournemouth and Christchurch Hospital, Yeovil District Hopsital and met key staff from Southampton General Hospital.

 They recommended that hospital care for children in Dorset was reorganised along the following lines:

 - Care for premature and sick babies to be concentrated in a specialist neonatal unit in Poole or intensive care in Southampton